Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

 Comfort

-When it comes to headphones comfort plays a huge role.
-As a DJ you’ll have the headphones on your head and around your neck for extended periods of time.
+When it comes to headphones, comfort plays a huge role.
+As a DJ, you’ll have the headphones on your head and around your neck for extended periods of time.
+This is where it can be tricky, as everyone’s head is different.
+Likewise, when it comes to ears.

 Design

-I’ll be honest, you’ll either love the design or hate it.
-These headphones are the definition of the no-frills approach to design.
-Clean and simple.
-The split headband design is also kept simple.
 If you like a minimalist approach to design you’ll appreciate the stripped-back nature of these headphones.
 It’s actually quite a testament to the design that these have been in production for over two decades and still look good.

 For those that prefer to use their headphones as a statement piece in their DJ gear, you may be a bit disappointed.
-They are all black with no accent colors and simple rounded earcups.
-No personalization options are available.
-You may need to explore other options if this is important to you.

 One thing worth noting is the textured outer cup.
 This surface helps to prevent scratches from showing.
 This is a nice change compared to other headphones.
 Once again it highlights that Sennheiser has placed function as its top priority.